steam-test1/Testing/README.md

 These packages are normally as follows: `libcurl4-openssl-dev`, `libssl-dev`, `zlib1g-dev`, and `libopenal-dev`.
 This is distribution-dependant, naturally.

 Next, compile the loader.
-You can speed up the compile process by replacing the number "4" with the amount of threads your CPU has (generally it's twice the core count, so for example: 2 cores will have 4 threads, 4 cores will have 8 threads, and so on):
+You can speed up the compilation process by replacing the number "4" with the amount of threads your CPU has (generally it's twice the core count, so for example: 2 cores will have 4 threads, 4 cores will have 8 threads, and so on):